Positional $\omega$-regular languages: Preliminaries

 That is, if $\A$ is in "normal form", the restriction of $\A$ to priorities $\geq x$ consists in a disjoint union of "strongly connected components".
 Moreover, if priority $y>x$ appears in one of these "SCCs", then all priorities between $x$ and $y$ appear on it.

-Every "parity automaton" admits an "equivalent labelling" so that the obtained automaton is in "normal form", and this labelling is unique (modulo choices of priorities changing of "SCC").
-This labelling is the one assigning to each transition the smallest possible priority~\cite[Theorem~6.27]{CCFL24FromMtoP}.
+Every "parity automaton" admits an "equivalent labelling" so that the obtained automaton is in "normal form", and this labelling is unique (except for the labelling of edges changing of "SCC", for which no condition is imposed). \AP This labelling is the one assigning to each transition the smallest possible priority~\cite[Theorem~6.27]{CCFL24FromMtoP}.
 Moreover, it can be computed in polynomial time.
+We refer to this process as the ""normalisation"".

 \begin{proposition}[{\cite{CartonMaceiras99RabinIndex}}] Given a "parity automaton" $\A$, we can compute in polynomial time an "equivalent labelling" defining an automaton in "normal form". \end{proposition}